Degree Entrance Scholarship Available

 Sheridan's Trafalgar Road Campus (Oakville), and the University of Toronto Mississauga

-The final intake into the UTM/Sheridan Communication, Culture, Information and Technology program will be Fall 2021.
+Fall 2021 was the final intake into the UTM/Sheridan Communication, Culture, Information and Technology program.
 We look forward to continuing to run the program jointly at both institutions until the final cohort graduates in 2024.

-Every effort will be made through academic advisement and tracking to ensure that students have completed all required coursework at Sheridan by August 2024.
-In special circumstances, provision will be made through to August 2025 for students who require one or two additional credits to complete the Sheridan certificate coursework.
+Every effort will be made through academic advisement and tracking to ensure that students have completed all required coursework at Sheridan by June 2024.

 Below are answers to questions current CCIT students may have about the completion of their degrees.